“I saw this photo in my husband’s phone, and said, ‘Why the hell would you take a photo of me at that angle?’

-It reminded me when I took a photo of me and my newborn son and someone asked me if I wanted to try a scrub that got rid of acne scars and a cream that rid me of dark lines under the eyes – I had been in labor for 14 hours.
+It reminded me of when I took a photo of me and my newborn son and someone asked me if I wanted to try a scrub that got rid of acne scars and a cream that freed me of dark lines under the eyes – I had been in labor for 14 hours.
 But it made me feel bad about myself, even though I was feeling euphoric.

 I also once had a girl tell me quietly that my dress would look better if I had some Spanx on – I had a cesarean three months prior to that.
 I loved the way I looked in that dress.

 I asked a Facebook group about the best physio for muscle separation and was bombarded with sales for stomach wraps.

 I asked a friend to help me find a swimsuit and she said, ‘Right, straight to the plus-size section, they have the best tummy control.’

 All of these were women.
 I don’t blame them.
 I’m not angry.

 This is what society has taught them, this is what cultural pressures have led them to believe, and so much so, that they feel it’s okay to say it to their fellow sisters as if it’s helping them.

 It’s hammered into us – you give birth.
 You bounce back.

 You don’t?
 And you’re lazy.
 You’re not trying hard enough.